North Las Vegas Chamber of Commerce President Sharon Powers is stepping down after nearly a decade of leading the valley’s third-largest chamber.

 “It was strictly my decision.
 When I took this job, I thought I would be here about five years to turn the chamber around, and it took longer,” Powers said.

-When Powers took over in December 2000, the chamber had about 400 members.
-Its membership reached 900 members before the recession but has fallen to about 800 since.
+When Powers took office in December 2000, the chamber had about 400 members.
+Its membership more than doubled to 900 members prior to the recession, although its membership has dropped to about 800 since last year.

-During Powers’ tenure, the chamber also grew into a political force in state and local politics.
+During Power’s tenure, the chamber also grew into a political force in both state and local politics.
 During the 2009 Nevada Legislature, the North Las Vegas chamber hired a lobbyist for the first time to make sure the organization’s constituents were represented during the heated budget debates.

 Powers said she decided to leave because she “wanted to look for another place to leave my mark.”

 She is not ruling out pursuing the top spot at the Las Vegas Chamber of Commerce.
-That chamber’s president, Kara Kelley, announced that she will step down next year.
+That chamber’s president, Kara Kelley, announced earlier this year that she will step down next year.

-Powers worked for the Las Vegas chamber for 10 years starting in 1987, when she served as vice president of administration.
+Powers did work for the Las Vegas chamber, for 10 years starting in 1987, when she served as the vice president of administration.

-Powers said the development of the Leadership North Las Vegas program two years ago and the transformation of the North Las Vegas chamber into a business organization are her most important accomplishments.
+Of her accomplishments, Powers said the development of the Leadership North Las Vegas program two years ago, and the transformation of the North Las Vegas chamber into a business organization, as the most important.

-“We changed the perception of the chamber, prior to 2001, as a ‘good ole boys’ social club.’
-We enabled the program to thrive,” she said.
+“We changed the perception of the (North Las Vegas) chamber, prior to 2001, as a ‘Good ole boys’ social club.’
+We enabled the program to thrive,” she maintained.